Just For Today Meditation for AA: What Is It and How Does it Work?

 Both Alcoholics Anonymous and the Hazelden Betty Ford Foundation offer new daily thoughts and affirmations on their websites every day.
 And in our high-tech world, there are a slew of apps dedicated to helping people in recovery stay sober through the power of meditation.

-If you’re at the beginning of your recovery journey or just feel like you need more than just Alcoholics Anonymous, speak to a treatment specialist today.
-Call 800-926-8143Who Answers? and an advisor will help you decide what treatment you need to overcome your alcohol addiction.
+If you’re at the beginning of your recovery journey or just feel like you need more than just Alcoholics Anonymous, get help now.
+Call 866-968-5444Who Answers?
+24/7 toll-free to learn more about your available treatment options.

 To learn more about the AA Just For Today meditation or the general AA philosophy, find your local Alcoholics Anonymous meeting.